PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

 * Access and configure the Next Generation Firewall(NGFW) through the web UI and CLI
 * Capture configuration differences made on the NGFW into set commands and automation skillets
 * Learn how to use Panhandler tooling
-* Learn how to use the SKillet Line Interface(SLI) tool on the CLI
+* Learn how to use the Skillet Line Interface(SLI) tool on the CLI

 The video below provides an end-to-end perspective for building a configuration skillet as a complement to the documentation content.